sooyeon-j/sooyeon-j.github.io/aboutme.md

 ### Contact

-Feel free to get in touch by e-mail if you have any question :D
+Feel free to get in touch by e-mail if you have any question.